Navajo Name:Tse’Bii’Ndzisgaii

 NO ROCK CLIMBING or BASE JUMPING on Navajo Land.
 Please abide by the humble religious requests of the Navajo people and do not climb on the Monuments.
 Navajo law will be strictly enforced on this issue.

-In accordance with the Resources Committee Land Use Policies, a camping fee will be charged per person, per night.
-In addition, a Backcountry Use Permit is required for hiking, which has a per person fee.
+In accordance with the Resources Committee Land Use Policies, a camping fee will be charged per person per night.
+In addition, a Backcountry Use Permit is required for hiking, which also has a per-person fee.
 Please see our Backcountry Permits page for more information.

 Stay on designated trails and routes.
-Cutting switchbacks damages trails and causes erosion and destruction of soil composition.
-It can take 100 years for soil and vegetation to recover from human impact.
+Cutting switchbacks damages trails, causes erosion, and destroys soil composition.
+Soil and vegetation can take 100 years to recover from human impact.

-A permit is required for fishing any lakes or streams, and also for hunting game on land under the jurisdiction of the Navajo Nation.
-Permits, fees, and dates can be obtained from Fish & Wildlife Department: P.O.
+A permit is required for fishing any lakes or streams and also for hunting game on land under the jurisdiction of the Navajo Nation.
+Permits, fees, and dates can be obtained from the Fish & Wildlife Department: P.O.
 Box 1480, Window Rock, AZ 86515 or call (928) 871-6451.

 Respect the privacy and customs of the Navajo people.
 Do not wander across residential areas or disturb property.
 Obtain permission before taking pictures of the Navajo people.

 Whatever you pack into the wilderness, you must carry out.
 Nothing should be left, buried, or burned.
-Substances such as food scraps and garbage will take years to decompose and wildfires can be started by burning trash.
+Substances such as food scraps and garbage will take years to decompose, and wildfires can start by burning trash.

-Photographs or video taken for commercial use is prohibited unless accompanied by a valid permit issued by Navajo Parks & Recreation or Navajo Office of Broadcasting Services.
+Photographs or videos taken for commercial use are prohibited unless accompanied by a valid permit issued by Navajo Parks & Recreation or the Navajo Office of Broadcasting Services.

 Navajo Tribal Code Title 17, Section 1451, prohibits the use of firearms.

-The Navajo Nation is not responsible for any injuries, accidents, or thefts of personal property during your visit.
+The Navajo Nation is not responsible for any injuries, accidents, or theft of personal property during your visit.

 Fires are permitted only in grills, fireplaces, or similar control devices.
-No open ground fires.
-There is always a danger of wildfires.
+No open-ground fires are allowed, as there is always a danger of wildfires.

 Do not disturb or remove animals, plants, rocks, or artifacts.
 Tribal Antiquity and federal laws are in effect.
-Special permits are required from the Navajo Minerals Department and Natural Heritage Program to collect rocks or plants.
+To collect rocks or plants, special permits are required from the Navajo Minerals Department and Natural Heritage Program.

 Consumption and/or possession of alcoholic beverages or illegal drugs are prohibited.

 Vehicles: The Navajo Nation is not responsible for any theft or accidents during your visit.
-Parking your vehicles in isolated areas will not be monitored or surveillance.
-You may however, obtain permission to park your vehicles at local residence.
+Parking your vehicles in isolated areas will not be monitored or surveilled.
+You may, however, obtain permission to park your vehicles at a local residence.
 They may request a small fee.

-Off-road Travel: Dune buggies, jeeps, 4-wheel drive vehicles and motorcycles are prohibited off established trails and on roads.
-Unnecessary trails or roads result in erosion to the fragile environment.
+Off-road Travel: Dune buggies, jeeps, 4-wheel-drive vehicles and motorcycles are prohibited off established trails and on roads.
+Unnecessary trails or roads result in erosion of the fragile environment.